I CAN imagination club®

 WHO

 Two I CAN Mentors facilitate each session.
 All I CAN staff hold valid Working with Children’s Checks or Blue Cards.
-Each session must be supervised by a registered teacher.
+Each session must be supervised by a school staff member.

 PRIMARY SCHOOL MODULES